Learning and Sharing

 Enable TLS 1.2 on Windows 7

-5️⃣ Now, this is time to add registry keys for TLS versions 1.1 and 1.2.
-Once again, PowerShell is the best tool to do.
-Just simple copy the below commands then paste into the opening PowerShell window.
+4. Now, this is time to add registry keys for TLS versions 1.1 and 1.2.
+Open PowerShell as administrator then copy the below commands and paste them into the opening PowerShell window.

 Set-ItemProperty `